-These hay bales represent just one of the many ways the Forest Preserve District manages its almost 22,000 acres.
+Granting hay licenses to farmers is just one of the many ways the Forest Preserve District manages its more than 22,000 acres.
 Former farm fields allowed to go fallow that are now owned by the District are perfect candidates for the wild hay program.

 The program began in 2012 when the Will County Farm Bureau asked for help during a drought.
 Dry conditions were hurting farm crops and the Forest Preserve volunteered to allow wild hay harvesting on forest preserve acreage to produce animal fodder.
 The program worked well that year, and it has continued ever since.